cloverhackathons/JavascriptWebviewBinding/README.md

 https://vimeo.com/237588664

 The demo itself is quick, and then goes into additional detail explaining the underlying code, for those who are interested.
-I also hope to explain the underlying code in this README.
+This README also explains the underlying code.

 ## Code walkthrough